 With a long and rich cultural history, Italy is generously endowed with ancient ruins, churches, museums, historic sights, and architectural marvels.
 There is plenty to warrant more than one trip to fully appreciate it all – don’t try to pack too much into your Italy itinerary.

 Spring (April to June) and Autumn (September and October) are arguably the best times to visit Italy, both in terms of climate and costs.
-In addition to picking up the occasional bargain, you’ll also have fewer crowds to contend with.
+In addition to picking up the occasional bargain, you’ll also have fewer crowds to contend with and a chance to visit one of Italy’s many festivals.

 The summer months from May to July are popular, making this time of the year more crowded and expensive.
 The weather can be oppressively hot and standing in long queues at main attractions is unpleasant, not to mention having to jostle your way through thick crowds inside galleries and museums.